luifer991/colombian_accidents_data_analysis/README.md

 pip install pandas matplotlib seaborn

-Once you have installed the necessary libraries, you can open the Jupyter Notebook colombian_accidents_data_analysis.ipynb to begin exploring the data and running the analysis.
+Once you have installed the necessary libraries, you can open the Jupyter Notebook colombian_acc.ipynb to begin exploring the data and running the analysis.

 ## Data Source